LemonsDropsLemon/Vehicle-Locking-Script/README.md

 ## Locking & Unlocking
 Locking - plays one beep
 unlocking - plays two beeps
-setkeys - plays no sounds just light flashing
+Alarm - PLays a GTA 4 themed vehicle alarm with a timeout of 10 seconds when entering a locked vehicle setkeys - plays no sounds just light flashing

 All configurable in a "config lua", comes with a small locking icon in the top right that shows when its locked or unlocked, can be disabled in the config.